ajv-validator/ajv/docs/json-type-definition.md

 ### Enum form

-This form defines a string that can take one of the values from the list (the values in the list must be unique).
+This form defines a string that can take one of the values from the list (the values must be unique).

 It has a required member `enum` and optional members `nullable` and `metadata`, no other members are allowed.

-Unlike JSON Schema, JTD does not allow defining `enum` with values of any other type than string.
+JTD only allows `enum` string values unlike JSON Schema.

 **Example**